sourceduty/Computational_Reactor/README.md

 In addition to traditional HPC hardware, emerging technologies like quantum computers and neuromorphic chips could play a crucial role in future implementations of computational reactors.
 Quantum computers, with their ability to perform complex calculations exponentially faster than classical systems, would be particularly beneficial for Stochastic Computational Reactors, where randomness and probability are key components in exploring vast solution spaces.
 Neuromorphic chips, designed to mimic the human brain's neural networks, could be instrumental in Synergistic Computational Reactors, where the focus is on collaborative and interdependent processes.
 These advanced hardware options, while still in development, hold the potential to revolutionize the efficiency and capability of computational reactors, making them more powerful and versatile for tackling the increasingly complex problems of the future.

 #
+### AI-Assisted Computational Reactor Concept

+AI-assisted computational reactors are emerging concepts, integrating AI to enhance the efficiency, adaptability, and performance of these systems.
+This hybrid approach leverages AI for real-time adjustments and optimization, pushing the boundaries of traditional computational reactor models.

+#

 > Alex: "*I made a computational microreactor model concept using custom reactive nodes.*"